Revival (Ukraine): Post-merger history

 The party performed badly in the 2015 Ukrainian local elections, but generally won elections in Kharkiv Oblast.
 In Kharkiv, Ukraine's second-largest city, Incumbent Mayor Hennadiy Kernes was Revival's mayoral candidate in the Kharkiv mayoral election.
 Former Prime Minister of Ukraine Yuriy Yekhanurov was the party's candidate for Mayor of Kyiv.
 In the 2015 Kharkiv mayoral election Kernes was re-elected with 65.8% of the votes.
 In the Kyiv 2015 local elections Yekhanurov did not survive the first round of Mayoral elections.
 In the same election Bohdan Andriyiv was elected Mayor of Uzhhorod.
 In total the party won 1,733 seats of the available 158,399 in the local elections.

 On January 30, 2019, the party nominated Viktor Bondar for the 2019 presidential election.
 However, in the elections, Viktor Bondar received 0.12% of the vote, finishing 16th.

 On June 2, 2019, the Revival party (Hennadiy Kernes and Vitaliy Khomutynnik) and Trust Deeds (Gennadiy Trukhanov) held a unification congress for general participation in the parliamentary elections.
 As a result of the congress, on June 7, the Revival party was left by its co-chairman Viktor Bondar "due to the transformation of the Revival project into a project for the revival of the Party of Regions."
 In the 2019 Ukrainian parliamentary election the party joined a united party list with the political parties of Opposition Bloc — Party for Peace and Development, Nashi and Trust Deeds called Opposition Bloc.
 In this election this list won 6 single-seat constituencies and its nationwide list won 3.23% of the votes meaning it did not overcome the 5% election barrier.

 After the defeat in the 2019 parliamentary elections, many members of the party and its ex-co-chairman Viktor Bondar, having been elected in single-mandate districts, flowed into the For the Future project aimed at supporting President Volodymyr Zelensky.

 Hennadiy Kernes, refused to go to the 2020 Ukrainian local elections with Revival and instead created his own political project Kernes Bloc — Successful Kharkiv.

-In the 2020 Ukrainian local elections the party gained 3 deputies.
+In the 2020 Ukrainian local elections the party gained no deputies.